Chlamydia and Gonorrhoea Test Kit

 Any sexual partners you tell should talk to a doctor about treatment or getting tested.

-If you test positive for chlamydia you may be able to get treatment through our service once one of our doctors have reviewed your order to check if this is suitable for you.
+If you test positive for chlamydia you may be able to get treatment through our service.
+Just answer a few simple questions in our questionnaire, place an order and, if it is appropriate, one of our doctors will prescribe and issue treatment for you.

 If you've received a negative test result but keep getting symptoms, you should get help from a doctor.
-False test results are rare, but there is a small chance that your test may have failed.
+False test results are rare, but no test is 100% accurate and on rare occasions you can get a negative result even when an infection is present

 Zava offers a convenient and discreet service to test for sexually transmitted infections.
 You will receive your test kit by post.
 Follow the instructions provided with the test kit and collect a sample (depending on the test kit this could be a blood, saliva, urine sample or genital swab).
 The test kit comes with an envelope, ready to send to our partner laboratory which will analyse your sample.
 Once your result has come back, you will be able to view it in your secure Zava account.
 We will never send medical or personal information via email.